-As outlined in the Revenue Ruling, the surviving spouse will be considered the sole beneficiary of the IRA if he or she has the right to the trust income at least annually and/or an equivalent power to demand access to the income and there are no non-individuals who are beneficiaries of the trust.
-This is a pretty common arrangement.
+One of the ways to structure this is to designate a marital trust created under the husband’s will as the IRA beneficiary.
+If structured properly, the husband’s executor can elect to treat the IRA as qualified terminable interest (“QTIP”) property for estate tax purposes.
+This allows the IRA to qualify for the 100% estate tax marital deduction upon the husband’s demise.
+The surviving spouse will be considered the sole beneficiary of the IRA if he or she has the right to the trust income at least annually and/or an equivalent power to demand access to the income, and there are no non-individuals who are beneficiaries of the trust.

-In addition, taxpayers would still have to examine each individual beneficiary, rather than just the spouse, to ensure that the IRA beneficiaries are all individuals and not trusts or other entities.
+Another issue to consider is that taxpayers would still have to examine each individual beneficiary, rather than just the spouse, to ensure that the IRA beneficiaries are all individuals and not trusts or other entities.

-The Revenue Ruling concludes that the trustee can in fact make such allocations between principal and income or can convert the trust to a unitrust and these decisions will be respected for tax purposes.
+This brings us to Revenue Ruling 2006-26.
+The Revenue Ruling addresses what happens if the trustee, under state law, has the power to adjust between principal and income and/or convert the trust to a unitrust.
+The trustee can in fact make such allocations between principal and income or can convert the trust to a unitrust and these decisions will be respected for tax purposes.

-This seemingly presents yet another planning opportunity where the attorney – working with the IRA investment advisor and trustee – should be able to structure the trust and IRA so that they achieve one or more of the IRA owner’s goals in a very tax efficient manner.
+Estate and trust attorneys should plan for whether the trustee could or should convert the trust to a unitrust and/or make allocations between income and principal when the trust’s primary or sole asset consists of an IRA.
+This presents yet another planning opportunity where the attorney – working with the IRA investment advisor and trustee – should be able to structure the trust and IRA so that they achieve one or more of the IRA owner’s goals in a very tax-efficient manner.

 Given the complexities of the IRA rules, it is crucial that IRA owners speak to their trusted financial advisors.
 This is especially true for owners of larger IRAs.